 Be prepared to meet your emotions

-Moving abroad is a little like that moody time of the month.
+Moving abroad mean mood swings.
 You can go from being completely happy in your new home to a blubbering mess because one tiny thing didn’t quite work out.
 Be prepared to experience the full spectrum of human emotion when you move abroad.
 From the initial excitement before you go to the nervousness when you first arrive, the frustration at trying to figure out a new system, to the elated feeling when something works out.
 It’ll happen.

 The good thing is, you’ll learn how to cope better with your emotions, and let some things go.